Pantagrueliste/ScrapingToolkit/README.md

 ## Description
 ### The MIA Database
-The MIA database is a collaborative platform where scholars can share their photographs of documents found in the [State Archives of Florence](https://archiviodistatofirenze.cultura.gov.it/asfi/home), transcribe them and categorize them.
+The MIA database is a collaborative platform where scholars can share photographic facsimile of documents found in the [State Archives of Florence](https://archiviodistatofirenze.cultura.gov.it/asfi/home), transcribe them, and categorize them.
 MIA has been created by the [Medici Archive Project](https://www.medici.org), one of the oldest digital humanities projects still in existence.
 The depth and breadth of this database is truly impressive and its contents are growing everyday.
-It is highly recommended you familiarize with the database before attempting any scraping.
+It is highly recommended you familiarize with the database before extracting any information.
 Note that you also need to obtain credentials to access the database.

 ### The Script
 `MIAscraper` makes a POST request to the MIA API, extracts specific data from the response, and writes the data to a CSV file.
 The script uses the requests and csv modules, as well as the json module to work with JSON data.